willstepp/writings/sanctum-kthadras/sk-synopsis.md

 She warns anyone reading the journal to not go near the room.

 _Stay away from the room.
 No matter what.
-Some parts of this world aren't meant to be explored.
-Maybe that's the real reason I've kept the journal all this time, as a warning to others who might stumble upon the room sometime in the future.
-As a record.
-Please don't ever go there.
+Some parts of this world aren't meant for people to explore.
+Now that I think about it, maybe that's the real reason I've kept the journal all the time, as a warning to those who might stumble upon that room sometime in the future.
+Like a signpost.
+Please don't go in there.
+Let me be an example to the rest of the world.
+Stay away.
 What a joke my life turned out to be.
-Haha.
-I never understood this fucked up world and I guess I never will._
+Ha Ha Ha.
+I never understood this fucked up world.
+Now I guess I never will._

 Near the bottom of the final page a new paragraph had been started and never finished.
 It consisted of a single word.